 Developed by Raven Software and published by Activision, Singularity was released for the Xbox 360, PS3 and PC in 2010.
 Here you’ll be transported to the Russian island base of Katorga-12 which conceals secrets of the Cold War.
 You’re called on to embark on a quest that will send you hurtling between different time spans from 1955 to the present day.
 During your stay here, you’ll have to face hideous creatures and other sorts of mysteries that have been affected by time.

 And in order to tackle whatever the game has in store for you, you’ll be provided with high-powered weapons as well as a time manipulation device.
-Besides incorporating a story-driven narrative, it even packs in a multiplayer option where a team of Russian Special Forces have to deal with monsters like the Phase Tick, the powerful Radion and the time-altering Zek.
+Besides incorporating a story-driven narrative, it even packs in a multiplayer option where a team of Russian Special Forces has to deal with monsters like the Phase Tick, the powerful Radion and the time-altering Zek.

 2 – Borderlands 2: